Eye Movement Desensitization and Reprocessing (EMDR) for Sexual Issues

 EMDR can help you restore safety and connection when intimacy is interrupted by:

-• Sexual performance anxiety or anticipatory pressure
+• Sexual performance anxiety or pressure to “get it right”

 • Difficulty achieving or maintaining arousal

-• Intrusive memories from past sexual experiences or trauma
+• Intrusive memories or unresolved sexual trauma

 How EMDR Works for Sexual Dysfunction and Intimacy